Adityapavankumar/LeetCodePrep/Dec2023/Day-12-Dec-23-2023/45-jump-game-2/submission.md

-Goal is similar to 55 but here we need number of jumps to make it to end.
-This is done through Greedy approach.
+The goal is similar to 55 but here we need the number of jumps to make it to the end.
+This is done through the Greedy approach.

 Code:
 ```scala